Semi-verified PAC Learning from the Crowd: Main Algorithms and Guarantees

-\begin{lemma} Consider Phase~2 of Algorithm~\ref{alg:boost}, with probability $1-\frac{\delta'}{3}$, $\err_{\D_2}(h_2)\leq\frac{\sqrt\epsilon}{2}$. \end{lemma}
+\begin{lemma} Consider Phase~2 of Algorithm~\ref{alg:boost-comp}.
+With probability $1-\frac{\delta'}{3}$, $\err_{\D_2}(h_2)\leq\frac{\sqrt\epsilon}{2}$. \end{lemma}

-By Corollaries \ref{coro:h1}, \ref{coro:h3}, and the above lemma, we have three hypotheses $h_1,h_2,h_3$ that satisfy the requirement of Theorem~\ref{thm:boost}; this suffices to produce a hypothesis $\hat{h}$ with the desired PAC guarantee.
-We further note that each verified label/comparison helps to prune a significant fraction of the low-quality workers but not the perfect workers, resulting in the upper bounds on the number of verified data and total restarts of the main algorithm.
-Hence, our main theorem, Theorem~\ref{thm:main_bothAlphaBeta} follows; see Appendix~\ref{sec:proof} for the full proof.
+Now we have three hypotheses $h_1,h_2,h_3$ that satisfy the requirement for boosting; this suffices to produce a hypothesis $\hat{h}$ with the desired PAC guarantee.
+We further note that each pruning step helps to remove a significant fraction of the adversarial workers but only a small fraction of the Massart workers.
+Hence, our main theorem, Theorem~\ref{thm:main_bothAlphaBeta}, follows.
+See Appendix~\ref{sec:proof} for the full proof.